HerrZatacke/wifi-gbp-emulator/beginner_setup_guide.md

 ## Optional Step 4: Soldering and adding the OLED Screen

 ### 4.1 Soldering

+Required tools for this step:
+* Flashed ESP8266 Board
+* Perf-Board
+* Soldering Iron

 If you want to have a more permanent setup that you can take with you you can use a Perf-Board and solder the Link Cable wires directly to the corresponding pins.

 ### 4.2 OLED Screen

+Required tools for this step:
+* OLED Screen
+* Flashed ESP8266 with modified Gameboy Link Cable either on a Breakout Board or Perf-Board
+* PC with installed Arduino IDE

-To check if your wifi-gbp-emulator is in Print or Web mode you cann additionally connect an OLED Screen.
+To check if your wifi-gbp-emulator is in Print or Web mode you can additionally connect an OLED Screen.
 Connect it to the following pins:

 D1 -> Display SCL
 D2 -> Display SDA